 Subject of one of the most successful advertising campaigns in Route 66’s long history of roadside hype, Tucumcari (pop.
-5,363) looks and sounds like a much bigger place than it is.
-Also known as “the town that’s two blocks wide and two miles long” (though Tucumcari Boulevard, which follows the route blazed by old Route 66 through town, stretches for closer to seven miles between Interstate exits), Tucumcari does have a little of everything, including a great range of neon signs, but it can be hard to explain the attraction of the town that hundreds of signs along the highways once trumpeted as Tucumcari Tonite—2,000 Motel Rooms.”
+4,881) looks and sounds like a much bigger place than it is.
+Also known as “the town that’s two blocks wide and two miles long” (though Tucumcari Boulevard, which follows the route blazed by old Route 66 through town, stretches for closer to 7 mi (11.3 km) between interstate exits), Tucumcari does have a little of everything, including a great range of neon signs, but it can be hard to explain the attraction of the town that hundreds of signs along the highways once trumpeted as “Tucumcari Tonite—2,000 Motel Rooms.”

 To enjoy the Mexican food as well as a photo opportunity, head to La Cita (575/461-7866), under the turquoise, yellow, and brown sombrero on the corner of 1st Street and old Route 66.
 A few blocks east is the popular Del’s Restaurant (1202 E. Route 66, 575/461-1740).
 Three blocks north of Route 66, next to Tucumcari Ranch and Farm Supply is Watson’s Bar-B-Que (502 S. Lake St., 575/461-9620), a trailer-and-picnic-tables place.
-It’s worth the 60-second detour for the smoky but juicy beef brisket, pinto beans, and green chile stew.
+It’s worth the 60-second detour for the smoky but juicy beef brisket, pinto beans, and green-chili stew.